spautz/example-template-app/docs/scripts-and-commands.md

 The scripts here try to address those different scenarios by segmenting the scripts into two groups:

 - "Individual" commands run a single, targeted command -- like `eslint` or `jest` or `webpack` -- and nothing more.
-- "Integration" or "batch" commands run a series of related commands -- like `eslint` then `jest` then `webpack` -- and nothing more.
+- "Integration" or "batch" commands run a series of related commands -- like `eslint` then `jest` then `webpack`.

-"Integration" scripts are composed only of "individual" commands -- they do no work of their own -- so if something inside them fails there'll be a smaller, more targeted command you can rerun.
+"Integration" commands are composed only of "individual" commands -- they do no work of their own -- so if something inside them fails there'll be a smaller, more targeted command you can rerun.
+This supports the "trying to fix some issue" case.

-They also offer a layer of abstraction for commands with multiple variants, like tests or builds which could be run either as a single "run and stop" step or as a lingering service that reruns as files are changed.
+Integration commands also offer a layer of abstraction for commands with multiple variants: scripts which can be run either as a single "run and stop" step or as a lingering service that reruns as files are changed, like `test` or `watch`.

 ## How it Looks